joshuacox/skill-na-show/README.md

 * "Hey Mycroft, Who is the best podcast in the Universe?"

 ## Examples
+* "Jack into the live No Agenda stream"
 * "What is the best podcast in the Universe?"
 * "Play the No Agenda show!"
 * "Initiate a random No Agenda show!"